 All in all, it’s a pretty sturdy device.
 The frame is made from powder-coated steel, and even the bearings are wear-resistant.
 We’ve seen cases where printers struggle to start in cooler climates, but that’s not a problem for the Replicator 2 – as long as your room is 0-32°, you’ll be able to print just fine.

 You can import models either directly from your PC, or with a USB stick or SD card.
 There’s a small LCD screen that can be used to control the unit, although obviously, the functionality here is fairly limited.
 Still, it’s a nice option to have, and it looks great if nothing else.

 This printer comes with three print quality options.
-We found that at its highest resolution, models came out fairly well.
+We found that at its highest resolution, models came out quite well.
 The edges could be a little sharper, but overall, they were clean enough for most applications.
 The Replicator 2 excels at creating complex internal structures, and there’s minimal stepping even on sharp curves.

 There is one fairly major issue, though.
 The Replicator 2 can only print with PLA.
 When you consider that even the cheapest printers tend to support ABS at least, this is a bit of a disappointment.
 If you’d like to create the same object over and over again, this isn’t a problem but hobbyists might find this limitation more than a little restrictive.